The history of VI Talk

 Audio Boom Channel.
 This is where we post all our interviews which can be anything from human interest stories to a chat to representatives from companies, organisations or charities offering services, equipment or support relating to visual impairment.
 We interview blind and partially sighted people who are performers, musicians and comedians have been amongst them.
 We also have audio blogs.

-We have a bimonthly newsletter available by email.
+We have a monthly newsletter available by email.
 We hope to be able to offer this in other formats soon.

 For those who aren’t confident with technology or just don’t get involved with social media, you can listen to our audio content via the sonata player available from British wireless for the blind fund.